DedsecKnight/kattis_scraper/README.md

 Install BeautifulSoup and Scrapy for Python <br />

 ### Template-generating instructions
-Go to pipelines.py
+Go to pipelines.py <br />
-Set KATTIS_PATH to the path where you want to store your submissions Set FILE_TYPE to your preferred programming language (currently supports) Sample templates are included in this repository
+Set KATTIS_PATH to the path where you want to store your submissions <br />
+Set FILE_TYPE to your preferred programming language (currently supports C++ and Java) <br />
+Sample templates are included in this repository <br />

 ### Execution instructions
 Cd into this directory <br />